 If you're a King County resident who has been impacted financially by COVID-19 and are behind on your rent, you may qualify for assistance.
-Please fill out a one-minute survey or visit www.uwkc.org/renthelp or call 2-1-1.
-United Way is currently fundraising for additional support.
-Please provide your email and they will let you know if the program reopens.
-You may also send an email to RentHelp@uwkc.org.
+If you meet the requirements, please fill out the online application at www.uwkc.org/renthelp or call 2-1-1.